Zoo: Royal menageries

 Charlemagne had an elephant named Abul-Abbas that was given to him by the Abbasid caliph.

 King Henry I of England kept a collection of animals at his palace in Woodstock which reportedly included lions, leopards, and camels.
 The most prominent collection in medieval England was in the Tower of London, created as early as 1204 by King John I. Henry III received a wedding gift in 1235 of three leopards from Frederick II, Holy Roman Emperor, and in 1264, the animals were moved to the Bulwark, renamed the Lion Tower, near the main western entrance of the Tower.
 It was opened to the public during the reign of Elizabeth I in the 16th century.
 During the 18th century, the price of admission was three half-pence, or the supply of a cat or dog for feeding to the lions.
 The animals were moved to the London Zoo when it opened.

-Aztec emperor Moctezuma had in his capital city of Tenochtitlan a "house of animals" with a large collection of birds, mammals and reptiles in a garden tended by more than 600 employees.
+Aztec emperor Moctezuma II had in his capital city of Tenochtitlan a "house of animals" with a large collection of birds, mammals and reptiles in a garden tended by more than 600 employees.
 The garden was described by several Spanish conquerors, including Hernán Cortés in 1520.
 After the Aztec revolt against the Spanish rule, and during the subsequent battle for the city, Cortés reluctantly ordered the zoo to be destroyed.

-Enlightenment Era
+Enlightenment era

-The oldest zoo in the world still in existence is the Tiergarten Schönbrunn in Vienna, Austria.
+The oldest zoo in the world still in existence is the Schönbrunn Zoo in Vienna, Austria.
 It was constructed by Adrian van Stekhoven in 1752 at the order of Emperor Francis I, to serve as an imperial menagerie as part of Schönbrunn Palace.
 The menagerie was initially reserved for the viewing pleasure of the imperial family and the court, but was made accessible to the public in 1765.
 In 1775, a zoo was founded in Madrid, and in 1795, the zoo inside the Jardin des Plantes in Paris was founded by Jacques-Henri Bernardin, with animals from the royal menagerie at Versailles, primarily for scientific research and education.
 The planning about a space for the conservation and observation of animals was expressed in connection with the political construction of republican citizenship.

-The Kazan Zoo, the first zoo in Russia was founded in 1806 by the Professor of Kazan State University Karl Fuchs.
+The Kazan Zoo, the first zoo in Russia was founded in 1806 by the Professor of Kazan Federal University Karl Fuchs.